teogor/redesigned-garbanzo/docs/index.md

 ### Installation

-For a detailed installation, [view the relevant page](releases.md).
+For a detailed installation guide, please refer to the following page: [releases](releases.md).

 To install Xenoglot, add the following dependency to your build script: